TheFausap/SVM-FJ/DESCRIB.md

   special form, pushing EV content into the stack
 - '!0', '!1', etc : the value popped from the stack is stored in R0, R1, etc
 - '!+' : the sum of R0 and R1 are added to AC.
 AC get the new value.
+  If AC > 65535, EV will contain the excess and 'V' flag will be set.
+If EV > 65535 'E' flag will be set
+- '!-' : AC is subtracted from the sum of R0 and R1.
+AC get the new value.
+  If AC < 0, EV will contain the sign and the excess and 'U' flag will be set.
+If EV > 65535 'E' flag will be set
+- '!*' : the sum of R0 and R1 are multiplied by AC.
+AC get the new value.
+  If AC > 65535, EV will contain the excess and 'V' flag will be set.
+If EV > 65535 'E' flag will be set
+- '!^' : AC is multiplied by R0 and the result is multiplied by R1.
+AC get the new value.
-  If AC > 65535, EV will contain the excess and 'V' flag will be set
+  If AC > 65535, EV will contain the excess and 'V' flag will be set.
+If EV > 65535 'E' flag will be set
+- '!/' : AC is divided by the sum of R0 and R1.
+AC get the new value.
+R1 will contain the remainder.
-- '$' : set a label, used for a jump instruction
+- '$' : set a label, used for a jump instruction,
-- '!j' : unconditional jump
+- '!j' : unconditional jump,
 - '!C01' ('!C23') : compare instruction between R0 and R1 (R2 and R3).

 The following table will be used: